Bioconductor/bioconductor.org/content/news/bioc_3_11_release.md

 nem, PAPi, pcaGoPromoter, pint, plw, PowerExplorer, proteoQC, QUALIFIER, readat, RefNet, RIPSeeker, SANTA, scfind, splicegear, sRAP, triform, Vega, waveTiling

 DESeq has been deprecated in favor of DESeq2.
-Do to its high number of reverse dependencies it will remain deprecated in 3.12 to be removed in 3.13.
+Due to its high number of reverse dependencies it will remain deprecated in 3.12 to be removed in 3.13.

 Three experimental data packages were removed in this release (after being